May 2025

 2. Changes in tariffs or rates

-If you are wondering, “Why are gas and electricity prices rising?”, the primary cause of rising energy tariffs or rates is the wholesale price of gas and electricity.
+The main reason for rising energy tariffs and rates is the wholesale market price of gas and electricity.

 3. Incorrect estimated readings

-When an energy provider doesn’t have an accurate meter reading, they will calculate an estimate of your energy usage based on your meter’s annual usage.
-Depending on the energy provider, other factors, such as seasonal usage and the number of people living in your home, may be factored into this estimated reading.
+When an energy supplier doesn’t have an accurate meter reading, they'll estimate your energy usage based on your meter’s annual use.
+They might also consider seasonal use and the number of people living in your home.

 4. Faulty meter